shri1984/study-images/phylogenetics_050523_DM.md

 ### Maximum Likelihood-based

+Maximum Likelihood (ML) is a statistical approach used in phylogenetic reconstruction to find the tree topology that maximizes the probability of observing the given sequence data under a specific model of evolution.
+It evaluates different tree topologies and branch lengths to identify the most likely phylogenetic tree that explains the observed data (Manuel Villalobos)

 #### compare different nucleotide substitution models we needed to make MxL-based tree

 As a first step, we will try to find the best fitting substition model.
-For this we use the function `modelTest` to compare different nucleotide or protein models with the AIC, AICc or BIC
+For this we use the function `modelTest` to compare different nucleotide or protein models with the AIC, AICc or BIC.
+Second step is tree search.
+Here ML-based algorithm explores all possible tree toplogies and branch lengths.
+In the third step, each tree topology is otimised for branch lengths.
+Final step is tree evaluation using standard bootstrapping method.

 ```
+#distance calculation

+dm <- dist.dna(align_phydata)

+# Base Tree Construction

+tree <- nj(D)

+### model testing : Conduct a model test to determine the best-fitting evolutionary model based on AIC

 mt <- modelTest(align_phydata, control=pml.control(trace=0))

 fit <- as.pml(mt, "BIC") #choose best model based on BIC criteria

-dm <- dist.dna(align_phydata)

-tree <- nj(D)
+# Initialize PML Tree
+# Create an initial PML (Phylogenetic Maximum Likelihood) tree using the NJ tree and selected evolutionary model

 fit.ini <- pml(tree, align_phydata )

+# Optimize PML Tree
+# Optimize the PML tree through various parameters and tree rearrangement methods

-fitTrN <- optim.pml(fit.ini, model="TrN", optInv=TRUE, optGamma=TRUE, rearrangement = "stochastic", control = pml.control(trace = 0))
+fitTrN <- optim.pml(fit.ini, model="TrN", optInv=TRUE, optGamma=TRUE, rearrangement =
+"stochastic", control = pml.control(trace = 0))

 ```